 You may receive financial assistance from your family and friends, although their contributions will not be tax-deductible.
 Those who want to contribute to your DTS student account should send checks to the Business Office along with a note stating your student ID number and how the contribution is to be used (i.e. for tuition, books, or living expenses).

 Find a Job that Works for You

 Employment is often a vital piece in the financial puzzle for students.
-The Dallas Theological Seminary Job Board lists a variety of job openings made known to us by employers in the Dallas–Fort Worth metroplex.
-As a prospective student, you can browse through sample listings on the DTS website at dts.edu.
+The DTS Job Board lists a variety of job openings made known to us by employers in the Dallas–Fort Worth metroplex.
+Once you have a student ID number, you can browse through these listings.
 The employment pages of the Dallas Morning News also are available online at dallasnews.com.
 These sources will give you a better understanding of the job market in Dallas.